rgorenko/calculator/README.md

 ### Reverse Polish notation calculator

-It's simple console calculator that support for basic arithmetic operations: +,-,*,/ for two last operands You should press input operand or operator and press Enter See examples of usage below or check functional tests in folder /src/test/groovy/com/company/functional It can be started on Windows, Linux and Mac
+It's simple console calculator that support for basic arithmetic operations: +,-,*,/ for two last operands You should press input operand or operator and press Enter.
+See examples of usage below or check functional tests in folder /src/test/groovy/com/company/functional It can be started on Windows, Linux and Mac.

 ##### Requirements
 - Java >= 1.8